 The disregard for our subconsciousness

-There is a profound difference between a living being and an artificial object or machine on close examination.
+Close examination shows a profound difference between a living being and an artificial object or machine.
 The difference is that the creative impulse, the idea giver, forms a unity with the living being.
 The divine part, if you like, is firmly connected with the physical entity and causes transformation and development.
-Thus, illness and healing always have something to do with the human being itself.
+Thus, illness and healing always have something to do with the human being.

 It is entirely different from objects—the creator or inventor is separated from the thing.
 A person has the idea to create an object, e.g., a table, and puts this into action.
-The creating consciousness and the table are two separate parts, and therefore a healing process of an object is not possible.
+The creating consciousness and the table are two separate parts, so a healing process of an object is impossible.
 A table can hardly regenerate itself or restore itself by its own device.